 Yet, as the Annandale blog reported, “A staff report on Fairfax Forward issued in February (2013) ‘was disturbingly silent on several critical avenues of citizen and community involvement in reviewing land use proposals,’ states (the Providence District Council) PDC’s comments.
 “Without amended language to ensure full and meaningful community review, PDC fears that Fairfax Forward could be construed in a way that reduces, rather than expands, community involvement in charting Fairfax’s future.”
 In 2016, the county staff acknowledged, “(o)utstanding questions about community participation in (the) process,” but claimed the new system provided a “(c)learer process for citizen participation.”
 No changes to improve opportunities for community involvement were added.

 “Minor Modifications.
-And then came “zMod,” the county’s ongoing process to re-write the county’s zoning ordinances.
-In its first step, zMod consultant Clarion Group developed a “streamlined” process for handling “minor” changes in zoning decisions that the Board approved in 2017.
+In its first step, the Department of Planning and Zoning (DPZ) developed a “streamlined” process for handling “minor” changes in zoning decisions that the Board approved in 2017.
 From a resident’s perspective, there are several points that stand out:

 - There is no requirement that the county notify the community or even adjoining property owners about proposed zoning changes, only the district supervisor.